I am amazed that you are so quickly deserting Him who called you by the grace of Christ, for a different gospel; Galatians 1:6

 Let’s break that concept down into four parts:

 Second, the biblical and Christian concept of Jesus is that He existed eternally in heaven as God the Word.
-He is uncreated as the second person of the Triune God.
 There is no biblical material to substantiate, neither have Christians ever believed, that He was born a spirit child to “Heavenly Father” in a preexistent realm as the Mormons teach.
 He is not Lucifer’s “elder brother.”

 Third, because humankind is sinful and fallen, all of us stand in need of the saving grace of Jesus Christ for all of our sins and not just Adam’s original sin.
 God’s forgiveness and transforming power are available to all who put their trust in Christ (see John 1:11-13; John 3:16-36).